 Will collections and recovery activity continue?

-During your hardship application process, collections activity will cease.
-Where your application is approved, further recovery action will cease for the hardship period provided by Macquarie.
+During your financial assistance application process, collections activity will cease.
+Where your application is approved, further recovery action will cease for the financial assistance period provided by Macquarie.

 What happens if my application is declined?

 We will notify you of the outcome of your application, outlining the reasons for this decision.